-- Do we have evidence of secure and accurate teacher assessment? - Have we organised an appropriate training programme? - Are Leaders of assessment confident in their role? - Is there a high quality training programme and support package being delivered consistently across the region to support and enable schools to standardise and more age of the schools to standardise and more age of the school school
+- Do we have evidence of secure and accurate teacher assessment? - Have we organised an appropriate training programme? - Are Leaders of assessment confident in their role? - Is there a high quality training programme and support package being delivered consistently across the region to support and enable schools to standardise and moderate well?